Back

 On the agent side, we point real browsing and coding agents at your product, the way a customer's agent would.
 Sign up.
 Authenticate.
 Try to get value.
 We watch where they stall, which docs they misread, and which tool calls fail.
 Why agents quietly close the tab and move on to other tasks.

-Visibility when a model is talking about you.
-Usability when a model is using you.
+Visibility when a model is talking about you and usability when a model is using you.
 We document the gap between what your product is and what the machines think it is.
 Then we help you close it.

 Most teams are treating this like a 2027 problem.
-It is not.
+Scope is treating it now.

 The companies that win the next ten years will be the ones that started measuring how machines read them before it was obvious they had to.
 Everyone else will watch their funnel quietly leak into a channel they cannot see.
 We built Scope because doing things the old way is not enough anymore.